webpack-contrib/mini-css-extract-plugin/README.md

 };
 ```

+> **Note**
+>
-Note: It's only applied to dynamically loaded css chunks, if you want to modify link attributes inside html file, please using [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)
+> It's only applied to dynamically loaded css chunks, if you want to modify link attributes inside html file, please using [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)

 #### `linkType`